-Unlike Third Stage thought, it questions whether truth is obtainable at all, while not denying that an abundance of (often conflicting) truth claims can be bought and sold like any other mass commodity.
+Unlike Third Stage thought, it questions whether objective truth is any more obtainable than objective morality, while not denying that an abundance of (often conflicting) truth claims (like moral claims) can be bought and sold like any other commodity.

 The challenge for the future is to conceptualize, and move towards, a Fifth Stage of thought and civilization, and do it amidst the present information glut, in which the first challenge any thinker and writer faces is to have his/her work actually seen.